nrc-cnrc/EGSnrc/README.md

 - a C compiler
 - a C++ compiler
 - the GNU `make` utility
-- the Tcl/Tk interpreter and widget toolkit
+- the Tcl/Tk interpreter and widget toolkit (optional, for GUIs)
-- the Grace plotting tool
+- the Grace plotting tool (optional, for plotting data)

 Please read the
 [installation instructions](https://github.com/nrc-cnrc/EGSnrc/wiki/Installation-overview) in the